Nyarlathotep: Other appearances

 Nyarlathotep has also appeared outside of Lovecraft's own writings.
 The light novel and anime series Haiyore!
 Nyaruko-san (2009) is based on the Cthulhu mythos, with the main character Nyaruko directly referring to Nyarlathotep.

+Masks of Nyarlathotep is a globe-spanning adventure campaign for the Call of Cthulhu roleplaying game, first published in 1984.

 Nyarlathotep appears in the guise of the Dark Man in Larry Correia's story "Dead Waits Dreaming" (2013).

-Though he does not appear in Lovecraft's original short story, Nyarlathotep in his "Black Man" form appears in the 1993 comic book adaption of The Music of Erich Zann (Caliber), in flashbacks for the eponymous Erich Zann.
+Though he does not appear in Lovecraft's original short story, Nyarlathotep in his "Black Man" form appears in the 1993 Caliber Comics adaption of The Music of Erich Zann, in flashbacks for the eponymous Erich Zann.

-Alan Moore's limited comic series Neonomicon (2010-2011) utilizes Nyarlathotep in the form of Johnny Carcosa, a masked drug dealer who frequents Cthulhu-themed clubs and occult shops.
+Alan Moore's limited comic series Neonomicon (2010–2011) utilizes Nyarlathotep in the form of Johnny Carcosa, a masked drug dealer who frequents Cthulhu-themed clubs and occult shops.
 His manner of converting new followers is to place them in a vegetative state, susceptible to "Aklo"—words related to Lovecraft's work, which alter the consciousness of those who listen to them.
 In Moore's story, he serves the allegorical role of the Archangel Gabriel at the Annunciation, informing the protagonist that she has been impregnated and will soon give birth to Cthulhu.
 Carcosa takes a more active role in Moore's follow-up volume Providence, "rewarding" the protagonist, Robert Black, for his work as the "herald" of H. P. Lovecraft's effects on the world and later overseeing the birth of Cthulhu.

 In the video game Dusk, Nyarlathotep appears as the final enemy encounter.
 Instead of taking the form of a humanoid in the fight, however, he takes the form of a leviathan eldritch beast.
 How he has been worked into the plot is deliberately very vague, as he only appears at the very end, though it is clear that he was up to the trickery and manipulation of his past portrayals.

-In the Manga series ‘GHOST REAPER GIRL’ the head of the Eastern Branch is a woman called “Nyarlathotep” who uses the title “The Chaos”.
+In the manga series Ghost Reaper Girl the head of the Eastern Branch is a woman called Nyarlathotep who uses the title "The Chaos".
 She is a dark skinned woman, with the lower half of the eye of Horus below her right eye.